 “This company doesn’t run the way it does because of us [managers],” Hargett said.
 “It runs because of the way those guys out in the field perform.
 They’re out there making wireline runs while being away from their families two weeks at a stretch.
 Those are the guys who make this company what it is.
 If you have workers who don’t care about the company, and don’t care about what they’re doing, you’re probably going to fail.
 The group of guys we have working here, they’re here because they like working here.
 We go out of our way to take care of our guys.
 We know their wives’ names.
-We know their kids’ names.
+And their kids’ names.
 We know where they’re from.
-We know what grades their kids are in.
+And what grades their kids are in.
 We know about their families.
 That goes a long way with them.”

 And then, too, just plain straightforwardness means something, still.
 Even in the new-era oilfield, old school values still matter.